 The symptoms of dry eye include scratchiness, stinging, stringy mucus in or around the eyes, and blurry vision.

-Dr. Baynham and Dr. Tammaro can usually diagnose dry eye by examining your eyes.
+Dr. Baynham and Dr. Hayek can usually diagnose dry eye by examining your eyes.
 Sometimes tests that measure tear production are necessary.
 The Schirmer tear test measures tear production by placing filter-paper strips between your eyeball and your lower lid.
-Dr. Baynham and Dr. Tammaro may also test you for dry eye using diagnostic drops to check for patterns of dryness on the eye’s surface.
+Dr. Baynham and Dr. Hayek may also test you for dry eye using diagnostic drops to check for patterns of dryness on the eye’s surface.

 What Treatments are there for Dry Eyes?

-• Punctal Plugs: Dr. Baynham and Dr. Tammaro may conserve your tears by closing the channels through which your tears drain.
+- Punctal Plugs: Dr. Baynham and Dr. Hayek may conserve your tears by closing the channels through which your tears drain.

 You can also try to prevent tears from evaporating by avoiding wind and dry air from overheated rooms and hair dryers.
 Smoking irritates dry eyes and should be avoided.